Flight Delay Rights

 What Rights Do I Have When My Flight Is Delayed?

-If your flight is delayed more than 3 hours, you could be entitled to airline delay compensation up to €600.
+If your flight is delayed by more than 3 hours, you may be entitled to compensation of up to €600.

-In the event that you are forced to wait for your flight, airlines are required to inform you of other flight delay rights as well, such as:
+If you are forced to wait for your flight, airlines are required to inform you of your additional rights related to flight delays, such as:

-These flight delay rights take effect after only 2 hours, so even if you may not qualify for compensation for a 3-hour or longer delay, you may still be entitled to refreshments and accommodation.
+These flight delay rights take effect after just 2 hours, so even if you don’t qualify for compensation for a delay of 3 hours or more, you may still be entitled to refreshments and accommodation.
 Just make sure to contact the airline or visit the ticket counter at your gate.

 If your flight is delayed more than 5 hours, you can choose not to take the flight.
 The airline must then do one of the following: